Morten Frendrup

 Frendrup was born in Tuse and played youth football with Tuse IF and Holbæk B&I before starting his professional career with Brøndby IF, where he became the youngest player to debut for the club.
-He became an established player under manager Niels Frederiksen, and was part of the title-winning team of 2020–21.
+He became an established player under manager Niels Frederiksen and was part of the title-winning team of 2020–21.
 His performances earned him a move to Serie A club Genoa in February 2022.

-He is a Denmark youth international, having appeared for the under-21 team since 2021.
+Early life

+Morten Wetche Frendrup was born on 7 April 2001 in Tuse, Holbæk Municipality, where he also grew up.
+He is the third and youngest child of Marianne Wetche, a teacher, and Jan Frendrup, a real estate agent and part-time board member of the local sports club Tuse IF.
+He has one older brother, Lasse, and an older sister, Kristine.